-The Reality: No they are not.
-They are great inspirational figures, and we do have a bit to learn from them.
+The Reality: No, they are not.
+They are great inspirational figures, and we do have a bit of learning from them.
 But, they are NOT role models.
-They were born into a very unique set of circumstances at unique times, which might be very different from your reality.
-Do not copy their tactics, unless you are in similar conditions.
+They were born into a unique set of circumstances at unique times, which might be very different from your reality.
+So, do not copy their tactics unless you are in similar conditions.

 The Reality: Great business minds change their opinions when confronted with new data.
-Sometimes, the only real way to gather high-quality data is doing market testing.
+Sometimes, the only real way to gather high-quality data is by doing market testing.
 You go into the market with a hypothesis and look to learn.
-Once you learn what you didn’t know, it is time to course-adjust, a.k.a pivot.
-It is healthy, and sometimes surprisingly necessary.
+Once you understand what you didn’t know, it is time to course-adjust, a.k.a pivot.
+It is healthy and sometimes surprisingly necessary.

 Myth #33: Follow your passion.

 The Reality: Follow a problem you care about, not your passion.
-This is bad advice.
+It is terrible advice.
 (It works for some people but doesn’t for a majority of entrepreneurs.)

 Myth #34: Innovation should be your number one priority.

 The Reality: Innovation is good, sure.
 But it is EXPENSIVE.
-If you have a great number of resources (money to burn, time, energy, know-how etc) go ahead and make it your number one priority.
+If you have a significant number of resources (money to burn, time, energy, know-how etc.), go ahead and make it your number one priority.
 If you have limited resources like the rest of us, be economical with where you choose to innovate.